MomentumData/VOICE-Vitiligo-Database/README.md

 ## Data Cleaning

-Data cleaning was performed in Momentum Data's Secure Data Environment (SDE) using R version 4.5.0: [Data Cleaning Methodology](DataCleaning.md).
+Data cleaning was performed in Momentum Data's Secure Data Environment (SDE) using R version 4.5.0: Details can be found in [data cleaning pipeline](DataCleaning.md).

 ## Cohort Profile